 - Physical education with a holistic focus on both physical and emotional development

-- Works towards giving the children a recommended 30 active minutes per day
+- Working towards giving the children a recommended 30 active minutes per day

 So, back to Mudeford!
 THIS session Groove Child co-founder, Amy Reynolds, was back with Mrs Kate Jennings and the very energetic Year 1 children.

 The children were guided through a fun warm up,and ‘Picture Perfect’ improvisation that helped them get into the mood (well actually, in several different moods) exploring various feelings and emotions, facial expressions, body language, and also discussing situations where they may have felt angry, sad, or nervous.

 Then using our ‘Layered Movement’ exercise, children volunteered their ideas of how to change the feeling of a step by giving it a new emotion.
 All the while using a specially created soundtrack to help inspire the children’s performance and develop their sense of musicality.

 After a few minutes of experimenting and exploring feelings through movement, we then came together in a circle and attempted to ‘sculpt’ three brave volunteers into a three different positions – EXCITED, SHY, and HAPPY.